 - Kwantlen Polytechnic University joins Arca as its 13th participating site, migrating from its existing repository in the bePress platform.
 Over 240 items in 23 collections are added to the Arca collections with the KORA migration.
 The programming work done to optimise the KORA migration from bePress into Islandora is contributed back to the Islandora community to help other sites performing similar migrations.

-- Northwest Community College becomes the newest Arca participant.
+- Northwest Community College (now Coast Mountain College) becomes the newest Arca participant.
 Arca Admin Centre work with NWCC library staff to set-up an instance of Arca, and prepare a photograph collection of First Nations artworks for ingesting into the repository.

 - Arca is presented to a national audience of library peers at the Access library technology conference October 6, 2016 in Fredericton, NB.
 Arca is unique in its multi-site set-up and collaborative approach to customisations, and is a compelling model for other collaborative repository projects.